magarena/magarena/release/README.txt

   on the path.
 - added text search to Card explorer

-- fixed image for Raging Kavu, was using the Latin one and not the English one (users encountering this bug should manually delete the old image from Magarena/cards/Raging Kavu.jpg and use the program to redownload the image)
+- fixed image for Raging Kavu, was using the Latin version (select Arena -> Download images to download the correct card image for Raging Kavu and other missing card images)
 - fixed wording of Lightning Helix's effect, it refers to Lightning Bolt instead of Lightning Helix
 - fixed problem with shuffle into library effect in the situation where the